 Your support is vital and helps the Cowper & Newton Museum share its collection.

 If you would like to visit, please read on for all guidance and what to expect on your visit.

-- Hand sanitiser is available at the entrance and at the exit.
+- Hand sanitiser is available nearby the children’s activities.

 - DOGS: Only medical and assistance dogs in the gardens.

 We hope you have an enjoyable visit and thank you for supporting the Cowper & Newton Museum.